Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Introduction

 Non-SM Yukawa interactions may in fact be related to the dynamics underlying baryogenesis.
 For instance, new sources of CP violation are required for electroweak baryogenesis (see Ref.~\cite{Morrissey:2012db} for a review).
 Various models of electroweak baryogenesis require a sizeable phase in the top Yukawa.
 Naively, such a phase is ruled out by its contribution to the electric dipole moment (EDM) of the neutron.
 However, contributions of the other Yukawas can cancel the contribution to EDMs without spoiling baryogenesis~\cite{Huber:2006ri}.
 This motivates a detailed study of CP-violating contributions to {\em all} Yukawa couplings.

 In Ref.~\cite{Brod:2013cka}, EDM constraints on the third generation (top, bottom, tau) Yukawa couplings were presented and compared to bounds from Higgs production and decay at the LHC (see Ref.~\cite{Harnik:2013aja} for a more targeted collider study for the tau Yukawa).
+Presently, anomalous bottom Yukawas are more stringently constrained by $h\to b\bar b$ than by hadronic EDMs~\cite{Brod:2013cka}.
 EDM and collider constraints on the electron Yukawa were subsequently studied in Ref.~\cite{Altmannshofer:2015qra}.
 A more generic approach was taken in a series of works~\cite{Chien:2015xha, Cirigliano:2016njn, Cirigliano:2016nyn}, in which EDM constraints on Higgs-quark and Higgs-gluon couplings were studied in the SM effective field theory (EFT) approach.
 However, these analyses neglect logarithmically enhanced effects that were shown to be large in Ref.~\cite{Brod:2013cka}, and two-loop Barr--Zee contributions to the light (up, down, and strange) Yukawas~\cite{Brod:2018lbf}.

 In the present work, we address CP violation in the bottom- and charm-quark Yukawas.
 The leading-logarithmic (LL) analysis for the case of the bottom quark was performed in Ref.~\cite{Brod:2013cka}.
 Although not discussed there, the residual perturbative uncertainty is significant, exceeding the one in the non-perturbative hadronic matrix elements.
 Recent progress in lattice determinations of these matrix elements~\cite{Bhattacharya:2015esa, Bhattacharya:2015wna, Bhattacharya:2015rsa, Bhattacharya:2016rrc} motivates a next-to-leading-logarithmic (NLL) analysis in order to reduce the perturbative error of EDM predictions for the case of beyond-the-SM CP violation in the bottom and/or charm Yukawa.
 We calculate the complete anomalous dimension matrix for the mixing of CP-odd scalar and tensor operators up to next-to-leading (two-loop) order, and apply our results for a phenomenological study of CP violation in the bottom and charm Yukawa couplings.